localstack/snowflake-docs/content/en/getting-started/quickstart/index.md

 </disable-copy>
 {{< / command >}}

-In this quickstart, we'll create a student records pipeline that demonstrates how to:
+In this quickstart, we'll create a student records database that demonstrates how to:

 - Create databases, schemas, and tables
-- Set up S3 stages for data storage
+- Create stages and upload data using the PUT command
-- Configure Snowpipe for automated data ingestion
+- Load data from CSV files into tables
-- Load sample student data from CSV files
+- Query your data

 ### Create database, schema & table